gobeyondidentity/developer-docs/docs/kotlin-sdk/integrate-with-bi.md

 ---
-title: Integrate With Okta
+title: Integrate With Beyond Identity
-sidebar_position: 3
+sidebar_position: 2
 ---

 **[ROUGH DRAFT, needs review for accuracy and editing]**